-• Systematic failure to separate dirty or broken pallets from good pallets.
+• Widespread failure to separate dirty or broken pallets from good pallets.

-2.24.18: Is the area around the dumpster/cull truck/trash area clean?
+5.09.17: Is the area around the dumpster/cull truck/trash area clean?

-Total compliance (3 points): The area around the dumpster/cull truck/trash area should be maintained in a clean condition.
+Total compliance (3 points): The dumpster/cull truck/trash area should be located away from facility entrances, where traffic flow may be a source of cross contamination.
+The area around the dumpster/cull truck/trash area should be maintained in a clean condition.
 There should not be any spillage on the ground.
-There should not be any standing water/liquid seepage around the dumpster/cull truck/trash area and there should not be any foul odor present.
+There should not be any standing water or liquid seepage around the dumpster/cull truck/trash area and there should not be any foul odor present.
 The dumpster/cull truck/trash area should be cleaned on a regular basis.